GavrilenkoA/Tm_prediction/README.md

 5. [eda_clusters.ipynb](./process_data/eda_clusters.ipynb): I have clustered evolutional clusters by aligning protein sequences with an identity threshold of 0.7.
 Subsequently, I calculated cumulative statistics regarding the number of clusters, considering the protein representation 	within each cluster.

    ![image](https://github.com/GavrilenkoA/Tm_prediction/assets/92908421/5553ff9f-b594-47ce-801d-339a82fdcfb9)

+### Additional data
+Evolutionary Scale Modeling (ESM)  - is a pretrained language model for proteins, was used to calculate embeddings for each protein in the dataset.
+The calculations were performed on a cluster, and the resulting embeddings can be found in a [embeddings](./data/embeddings) directory.

 ## Training model
 [training.ipynb](./training/train_valid.ipynb)